pavel-burakov-engineer/pavel-burakov-engineer/README.md

 ![banner](banner/banner2.jpg)
-# Инженер-конструктор
+# 3D artist Design engineer

-## О себе
+## About me
-Инженер-конструктор с опытом разработки металлоконструкций и узлов машин.
-Работаю с 3D-моделями, чертежами, расчётами прочности.
+Experienced in the development of machines, devices and constractions.
+Worked in different fields of industry.

-## Навыки
+## Hardskills
-- Проектирование металлоконструкций
+- Industrial designing (prototyping)
-- 3D-моделирование
+- 3D-CAD modelling
-- Подготовка КД
+- Calculations
-- Технические расчёты
+- 2D drawings
+- Renderings and Animations

-## Инструменты
+## Main Software
 - AutoCAD
 - SolidWorks
-- Autodesk Inventor
+- Blender
-- Excel (расчёты)
+- Keyshot

-## Проекты
+## Portfolio
-⬇️ Ниже представлены примеры моих работ с описаниями и файлами.
+⬇️ Below you may find some of my projects

 <!--